-The Diabasis staff also remarked, to varying degrees, on the economic aspects of research, which made it impossible even for them to determine how successful treatment ultimately had been.
+The Diabasis staff also remarked, to varying degrees, on the economic aspects of Diabasis.
+Both A. and B. referred to the serious issue of lack of funding for follow-up research, which made it impossible even for them to determine how successful treatment ultimately had been.
 B, noting that Diabasis only existed as a program for a brief time and offered very limited aftercare, said that it was so out of synch with the way the rest of society was looking...from the standpoint of economics.
-Economics can't be eliminated from the equation...one of the things that was happening then and that I am interested in now is the pay for ever-shorter segments of therapy, which basically made it impossible for people to establish a true therapeutic transference.
+Economics can't be eliminated from the equation...one of the things that was happening then and that I am interested in now is the economics of mental health care....the Community Mental Health funding would pay for ever-shorter segments of therapy, which basically made it impossible for people to establish a true therapeutic transference.
 I do believe that that is a very important piece of the healing process.
 So, we made the compromises with that.